-The 4 awarding organisations (AOs) in England who can provide this qualification are:
+The 3 awarding organisations (AOs) in England which can provide the health screener diploma (HSD) are:

-There is no difference in the content of the qualification between the awarding organisations.
-Each AO provides the qualification in England to PHE requirements.
+There is no difference in the content of the qualification between the awarding organisations (AOs).
+The qualification is provided to NHS requirements.

-the administrative hubs for the qualification and oversee and register assessors and learners
+- are the administrative hubs that register HSD assessors and learners

-If you are interested in becoming an approved centre, please contact the PHE Screening Helpdesk.
+If you are interested in becoming an approved centre, please get in touch with one of 3 awarding organisations via the NHS Screening Helpdesk.

-Contact the PHE Screening Helpdesk for a list of registered ACs providing the qualification in England.
+- Contact the NHS Screening helpdesk for a list of ACs which offer the health screener diploma (HSD) in England.

-Decide which awarding centre to register with and contact them directly.
+- Decide which AC to register with and contact them directly.

 Starting the qualification